-IRA and Retirement Savings Rules for 2013
+IRA and Retirement Savings Rules for 2015

-Tax-saving opportunities continue for retirement planning due to the availability of Roth IRAs, changes that make regular IRAs more attractive, and other retirement savings incentives.
+Tax-saving opportunities continue for retirement planning due to the availability of Roth IRAs and other retirement savings incentives.

-Traditional IRAs: Individuals who are not active participants in an employer pension plan may make deductible contributions to an IRA.
-The annual contribution limit for an IRA for 2013 and 2014 is \$5,500.
-For 2013 and 2014, a \$1,000 "catch-up" contribution is allowed for taxpayers age 50 or older by the close of the taxable year, making the total limit \$6,500 for these individuals.
+Traditional IRAs: The deadline for 2015 IRA contributions (whether traditional or Roth) is April 15, 2016.
+Individuals who are not active participants in an employer pension plan may make deductible contributions to an IRA.
+For 2015 and 2016, the annual contribution limit for an IRA is \$5,500.
+For 2015 and 2016, a \$1,000 "catch-up" contribution is allowed for taxpayers age 50 or older by the close of the taxable year, making the total limit \$6,500 for these individuals.
 Individuals who are active participants in an employer pension plan also may make deductible contributions to an IRA, but their contributions are limited in amount depending on their AGI.
-For 2013, the AGI phase-out range for deductibility of IRA contributions is between \$59,000 and \$69,000 of modified AGI for single persons (including heads of households) and between \$95,000 and \$115,000 of modified AGI for married filing jointly.
-For 2014, the AGI phase-out range for deductibility of IRA contributions is between \$60,000 and \$115,000 of modified AGI for single persons (including heads of households) and between \$95,000 and \$115,000 of modified AGI for married filing jointly.
-For 2014, the AGI phase-out range for deductibility of IRA contributions is between \$60,000 and \$116,000 of modified AGI for single persons (including heads of households) and between \$96,000 and \$116,000 of modified AGI for married filing jointly.
+For 2015 and 2016, the AGI phase-out range for deductibility of IRA contributions is between \$61,000 and \$71,000 of modified AGI for single persons (including heads of households) and between \$98,000 and \$118,000 of modified AGI for married persons filing jointly.
 Above these ranges, no deduction is allowed.

 In addition, an individual will not be considered an "active participant" in an employer plan simply because the individual's spouse is an active participant for part of a plan year.
-Thus, you may be able to take the full deduction for an IRA contribution regardless of whether your spouse is covered by a plan at work, subject to a phase-out if your joint modified AGI is \$178,000 to \$188,000 for 2013 (or \$181,000 to \$191,000 for 2014).
+Thus, you may be able to take the full deduction for an IRA contribution regardless of whether your spouse is covered by a plan at work, subject to a phase-out if your joint modified AGI is between \$183,000 and \$193,000 for 2015 and between \$184,000 and \$194,000 for 2016.
 Above these ranges, no deduction is allowed.